justinjiajia/personalwiki/nn.md

 <sup>[9](#footnote9)</sup> What the code does is to mimic the iterative process of sshing into a machine, adding the IP-address-hostname mapping of all machines to the /ect/hosts file on that machine, and sshing to all the other machine from there to do the former two steps in a nested manner.

+<sup>[10](#footnote10)</sup> The secondary NameNode merges the fsimage and the edits log files periodically and keeps edits log size within a limit.
+Its memory requirements are on the same order as the primary NameNode.